umairsy/erpnext_org/erpnext_org/templates/statics/conf/hotels.md

 1. The closest Five Star is the [ITC Grand Central](http://www.tripadvisor.in/Hotel_Review-g304554-d503409-Reviews-ITC_Grand_Central-Mumbai_Bombay_Maharashtra.html), will cost you around $120 per night.

-2. Something Special: If you want to live like a visiting Head of State, stay at the [Taj Mahal Palace](http://www.tripadvisor.in/Hotel_Review-g304554-d302179-Reviews-The_Taj_Mahal_Palace-Mumbai_Bombay_Maharashtra.html), one of the great hotels in the world.
+2. <i class="icon-star"></i> Something Special: If you want to live like a visiting Head of State, stay at the [Taj Mahal Palace](http://www.tripadvisor.in/Hotel_Review-g304554-d302179-Reviews-The_Taj_Mahal_Palace-Mumbai_Bombay_Maharashtra.html), one of the great hotels in the world.
 This will put you back by $200 per night.